 Is a $400 laptop worth it?

 $400 won’t get you a top-of-the-line gaming laptop.
-But on a tighter budget, you can still enjoy gaming with a $400 laptop.
-As long as you get the best specs possible, a $400 laptop is worth it.
+But on a tighter budget, you can still enjoy a lot of basic PC gaming with a $400 laptop.
+As long as you get a good value laptop, a $400 laptop is worth it.

 Why are gaming laptops expensive?

 Gaming laptops are expensive because you are paying for the portability, compact packaging, custom-designed motherboards, cooling solutions, and the research and development that goes into making it all work well despite space constraints.
 They are expensive because you’re paying for the convenience of taking powerful performance with you everywhere.